-By viewing these Google Analytics site engagement metrics alongside your Google Ads performance stats, you can see what people do after clicking on your ad and reaching your landing page.
-Here's the kind of data you can see:
+By viewing these Google Analytics site engagement metrics alongside your Google Ads performance stats, you can view what people do after clicking on your ad and reaching your landing page.
+Here's the kind of data you can review:

 - Bounce rate: When someone sees only one page or triggers only one event, Analytics considers this a "bounce."
 Your site's Bounce Rate is the percentage of sessions that are bounces.